 selfHeal: true

-This syncs the clusters/production directory, which contains the next level apps.
+This syncs the clusters/production directory, which holds the next layer of apps.

 Level 2: Category Applications